QuantiusBenignus/BlahST/README.md

 * Under the newly created group, click on New again and select Global Shortcut -> Command/URL.
 * Give your new shortcut a name.
 * Choose the desired shortcut key combination by clicking on the button next to "None" and pressing the keys you want to assign to the shortcut.
-* In the Trigger tab, specify the command or URL that should be executed when the shortcut is triggered.
+* In the Trigger tab, specify the command to be executed when the shortcut is triggered. e.g. `/home/yourusername/.local/bin/wsi`
 * Ensure that the Enabled checkbox is checked to activate the shortcut.
 * Apply the changes by clicking Apply or OK.
 The hotkey to stop speech recording should be done similarly.